gtvj/linux/machine-set-up.md

 Set the PhpStorm settings repository to be [https://github.com/gtvj/phpstorm-settings](https://github.com/gtvj/phpstorm-settings.git)

+### Install Atom text editor

+The problem with PhpStorm is that you have to create a project to do any work - and that isn't always appropriate for small tasks.
+Vim and GVim are great for working with text but their file browsing is a bit lacking.
+Atom is a good middle ground.

+It's relatively easy to install Atom from the website.
+At the time of writing there are instructions on [the Atom website](http://flight-manual.atom.io/getting-started/sections/installing-atom/)

 ### Install Firefox Developer Edition

 At the time of writing this is a somewhat manual process since Firefox Developer edition is not available via Synaptic or Ubuntu software and I'm not keen in introducing PPAs.